dioxic/mgenerate4j/docs/custom-operators.md

 ## Setup

-mgenerate4j uses compile-time annotation processing so you will need to enable this.
+mgenerate4j uses compile-time annotation processing so you will need to enable this:

 === "Maven"
     ```xml